2,5-Dimethoxy-4-ethylamphetamine: History

 DOET was discovered by Alexander Shulgin in the 1960s.
 He assessed DOET after synthesizing DOM in 1963 and discovering DOM's psychedelic effects in 1964.
 Shulgin found that DOET was a remarkable "psychic energizer" at low doses without producing psychedelic effects at these doses.
 The effects that he experienced included positive mood, talkativeness, and disinhibition that lasted the whole day.
 In contrast to Shulgin however, a friend and colleague of Shulgin's that he had try DOET a month later only experienced intense lethargy followed by profound depression after taking the drug.
 Nonetheless, Shulgin's enthusiasm was not dissuaded, and he felt that the drug should be exploited.
 Shulgin was working at Dow Chemical Company at the time, and he pitched DOET to the company.
 They selected DOET as a promising compound and decided to move forward with clinical trials for potential use as a pharmaceutical drug.
 Shulgin and the company filed a patent for DOET in 1966, which was published in 1970.
 Dow Chemical Company tasked neuroscientist Solomon H. Snyder at Johns Hopkins University with clinically studying DOET.

-In 1967, DOM emerged as a street drug and LSD replacement with the name "STP" in San Francisco and caused a public health crisis.
+In 1967, DOM emerged as a street drug and LSD replacement with the name "STP" in San Francisco and caused a small public health crisis.
 This occurred after LSD distributor Owsley Stanley learned of DOM from Shulgin and began distributing very-high-dose DOM tablets for free.
 LSD had become illegal in California in 1966 and an alternative had been sought by Stanley.
 The DOET tablets he distributed could have very long durations (up to 3–4 days) and resulted in intense experiences, worrying physical side effects, and hospitalizations.
 DOM was first described in the media and scientific literature in 1967 as a result of the crisis.
 The drug became illegal in the United States in 1968.
 It is unclear why Shulgin told Stanley about DOM and risked his professional career as well as the DOET clinical development.
 However, it might have been because Shulgin felt that DOM was a promising compound but was not being further pursued by Dow Chemical Company and would otherwise be forgotten.